Zenko-tech/ZOCSA/README.md

 [X] restrict erc721WithdrawUserEarnings() to allowed facades for security reason [] ensure msg.sender / from-to on facade
 [X] if destination is contract, ensure mint to and transfer to can handle transfer : _checkOnERC721Received()

+# TESTING :
+[X] deploying OCSA facades with correct information / view functions (with URI too) [X ~ ] testing dispatch logic with simple parameters (Simple distrib?)
+[X] testing asymetric distrib
+[X] testing withdraw
+[X] shouldnt be able to withdraw if no balance
+[X] shouldnt be able to withdraw from facet
+[X] admin shouldnt be able to mint when max supply reached [X] user shouldnt be able to mint from facet (only admin for regulation) [X] admin shouldnt be able to mint if receiver is contract without corresponding interface